Rosalina121/rosetta/README.md

 - GUI?
 - Create Beast Saber playlist made up of downloaded songs
 - Sort results by relevancy
-- YOLO mode (install everything without asking user)
+- YOLO mode (install everything without asking user, but unlikely considering Beat Saver API limits)
 - More than 10 entries to choose from (from experience that might be overkill though)
 - Download progress bar
 - Support for egde cases (like absent fields in song's metadata)